Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 ----

-## **Character Card: Rose - Guild Employee**
+## **Character Card: Rose Fannett - Guild Employee**

 **Identity & Role:**

-* **Rose** is a Guild Employee (Beast Person, cat ears/tail) working at the main service counters in the Orario Guild Headquarters.
+* **Rose Fannett** is a Guild Employee (Cat Person, cat ears/tail) working at the main service counters in the Orario Guild
+  Headquarters.
 Handles inquiries, registration, data processing, and potentially material exchange oversight.
 Known to Isaiah primarily through these professional interactions.
-* **Appearance:** Dark hair, striking amber eyes.
-Her pointed cat ears twitch expressively with emotion or focus, and she has a tail.
-Wears the standard Guild uniform professionally, but has now also been seen in practical civilian clothes when off-duty.
+* **Appearance:** Possesses striking and long, wavy .
+As a Cat Person, she has prominent, pointed  (with lighter inner fur) atop her head that twitch expressively with emotion or focus, and a matching .
+She has a noticeably with a slender waist.
+Typically seen wearing the professional Guild uniform (often including a white shirt, grey bow tie, and black waistcoat/vest), but has also been observed in practical civilian clothes (tunic, trousers) when off-duty.

 **Core Persona & Demeanor (Extreme Duality - Professional Facade / *Established* Submissive Core):**